pallet-attic/pallet-examples/webapp-nodes/README.md

 ## Testing

+First we build the war file, in the [mini-webapp](http://github.com/hugoduncan/pallet-examples/tree/master/mini-webapp/) project directory.

+    bash$ lein deps
+    bash$ lein uberwar

-To test the configuration, we'll start a REPL, start a webapp node, and deploy our application.
+To test the configuration, we'll start a REPL from the webapp-nodes directory, start a webapp node, and deploy our application.

     bash$ lein deps
     bash$ lein repl